chromaui/learnstorybook.com/content/create-an-addon/react/en/track-state.md

 ![](../../images/manager-preview.jpg)

 On the surface, Storybook presents a unified user interface.
-However, under the hood it’s divided the into two segments that talk to each other across a **communication channel:**
+However, under the hood it’s divided into two segments that talk to each other across a **communication channel:**

 - **A Manager:** the UI where Storybook’s search, navigation, toolbars, and addons are rendered.
 - **Preview:** an iframe where the stories are rendered.